ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges

-Note: This model excludes events occurring before a gitlab.com user was created (ex: imported projects; see fct_usage_event for more details).
+Note: This model excludes events occurring before a gitlab.com user was created (ex: imported projects; see fct_event for more details).
 Events not tied to a specific user are excluded.

 {% enddocs %}

-{% docs fct_usage_instance_daily %}
+{% docs fct_event_instance_daily %}
 Type of Data: gitlab.com db usage events

 Aggregate Grain: event_name, dim_instance_id (all of gitlab.com/SaaS)